ankona/cs7638_hw_challenge/README.md

 # Hardware Challenge 1
 ## Goal
 Sense the environment in some way of your choice (light, temperature, sound, water level in your plant, etc.) and respond somehow.
-Go to @290 for posting your submission.

 ## Description
 In this project, I am familiarizing myself with interacting with the GoPiGo board as well as learning how to use attached sensors.